 Contact Comfort Home Care to Learn More!

-Comfort Home Care has served individuals and families throughout Montgomery County and Howard County, MD and Washington D.C. since 1991.
+Comfort Home Care has served individuals and families throughout Montgomery County, MD and Washington D.C. since 1991.
 Our compassionate in-home caregivers are all Certified Nursing Assistants (CNAs) or Geriatric Nursing Assistants (GNAs) who go through a thorough screening process before they are selected.
 Making a decision about in-home care can be a lot to consider, but Comfort Home Care is ready to provide useful guidance.
 We offer downloadable guides, as well as complimentary in-home care evaluations to help families and individuals make an informed decision about in-home care.